March1-Org/gateway-api/README.md

   - `NODE_ENV`: The environment mode (development, production, test).
   - `PORT`: The port number that the server will run on.
   - `JWT_SECRET`: The secret key for generating JWT tokens.
+  - `API_PASSWORD`: The password for accessing the API.
   - `POSTGRES_HOST`: The host of the PostgreSQL database.
   - `POSTGRES_PORT`: The port of the PostgreSQL database.
   - `POSTGRES_USER`: The username of the PostgreSQL database.